emb-riscv/specs-markdown/csrs.md

 The RISC-V ISA defines a set of 4096 Control and Status Registers that can be accessed via special `csr` instructions with immediate operands identifying the register.

-In the RISC-V microcontroller profile only a small number of core system registers are available via the `csr` instructions, the rest being available in the memory mapped system area.
+For performance reasons, in the RISC-V microcontroller profile only a small number of core system registers are required to be CSRs; the rest are available in the memory mapped system area.

 Unless otherwise mentioned, access to these CSRs is limited to machine mode.